Bruno Tonioli: Strictly Come Dancing and Dancing with the Stars

-On Christmas Day 2022, in the Strictly Come Dancing Christmas Special, Tonioli surprised viewers by making a guest appearance and singing "Don't Leave Me This Way" by the Communards.
+On Christmas Day 2022, in the Strictly Come Dancing Christmas Special, Tonioli made a guest appearance and sang "Don't Leave Me This Way" by the Communards.
 Reactions to the performance were mixed.

 Personal life

 Tonioli is fluent in five languages: Italian, English, Portuguese, Spanish, and French.
 He has lived in London since 1975 but owns a property in Los Angeles for commitments in the U.S.

 Tonioli is gay and has spoken of the homophobic bullying he suffered in his youth.
 In 2009, Rolling Stone magazine said that Tonioli had "won America's heart with his gay-Italian-maniac steez."